Cullen Schwarz for Done Good

 Some have expressed concern (although this isn’t proven yet) that various chemicals could even lead to increased risk of cancer, immune system degradation, and other health risks.
 Another thing to note: any time you see “fragrance” on the ingredients list, know that word is exempt from FDA ingredient-listing rules, so it can be used for any thousands of various chemicals.

 Ironically, these chemical cocktails were designed to strip away dirt and oil—but they do such a good job they also strip away our hair and scalp’s natural oils, leaving our hair less shiny, less moisturized, and less soft, and giving us dry, itchy scalps.
 Yikes.
+So as it turns out, the products designed to be the best shampoos for dry damaged hair can actually just make the issue worse.

 So, how can we make sure the stuff we’re lathering on top of our heads is as healthy and natural as the food we’re putting into the hole in the front of our heads?
 Well, one way is to make our own shampoo.
 From concoctions like baking soda and vinegar to coconut milk, there is no shortage of resource for creating DIY all-natural shampoo.